 We spent some time comparison shopping online.
 Based on cost alone, our top choice was a Sleep Number bed, which was on sale for $399.
 My friend said, "Two hundred a year is nothing compared to tuition.
 Sold!"
 We'd read some iffy reviews online about Sleep Number mattresses not lasting, an opinion reinforced by their abysmally short warranty, but hoped it would at least make it two years.
 I helped her navigate the checkout process, entering all of her son's delivery information, and felt confident in our choice.
 Then, Sleep Number demanded an extra $90 for delivery.

 Out of time, my friend had to go but said she could handle placing the order on her own later.
-She's not at all computer-savvy, but was insistant.
+She's not at all computer-savvy (even Pica and Biscuit have her beat in the computer department, and they're both terrible) but she was insistent.
 I should have known better.
 When we met up the next day, she had ordered her son a new Leesa mattress, but confessed the order process had taken absolutely forever.

 "I kept trying to get the memory foam mattress discount through your blog," she said, "but it wouldn't work."
 (For the record, this is not the same friend who thought my mattress was filled with straw.
 I may need to expand my circle of friends.)
 I explained that the memory foam mattress discount through my blog is specifically for only one kind of memory foam mattress, Amerisleep.
 "But there was an ad for Leesa right there on your site," she said.
 I explained that Google showed her that ad on my site because she'd been researching Leesa mattresses and that I have no control over what ad is displayed.
 (Actually, I have a funny story about this.
 Silly Google.)
 You can't just go through the Amerisleep link to get a discount on any mattress!

 "Well, maybe you should fix that," she said.

 So, 447 words into this post, I am finally getting to the point.
 You're welcome, Carol.